JustAn0therDev/vim-configs/README.md

 ### For Telescope:

 For telescope, `sharkdp/fd` must be installed for it to work when looking for files.
-It can be installed using `apt` on Debian distros, and on `scoop` or `choco` on Windows.
+It can be installed using `apt` on Debian distros, and on `scoop` or `choco` on Windows:

+`choco install fd`

+`BurntSushi/ripgrep` should also be installed for the `Telescope live_grep` command to work (looks inside files).
+To install it:

+`choco install ripgrep`